 The problem is, though, lots of women’s activewear nowadays is pricey.
 A pair of high-quality leggings that will sustain a grueling, sweat-fueled workout and make your ass look great will set you back at least eighty bucks (and often more).

 This is where you come in.
 When it’s time to give the lady in your life something special, whether it’s for her birthday, your anniversary or just because you feel like it, you should consider gifting her a chic, top-performing piece of activewear.
 She’ll appreciate not having to buy another pair of biker shorts, and you can rest easy knowing she’s actually getting use out of it.

-So below, we’ve compiled a list of activewear brands you should know that make high-caliber, flattering gear she’ll spend all of her days in.
+So below, we’ve compiled a list of activewear brands you should know that make high-caliber, flattering gear she’ll spend most of her days in.